- Spanish Direct Object Pronouns Explained In Simple Language! - September 20, 2020

 There is no need to cram 100 new verbs in Spanish.
 Especially not in the initial stages of your learning.
 You can achieve 80% of results learning just the most commonly used ones.
 Because regular verb conjugation is a piece of cake in this post we’ll focus on the top 13 irregulars.
 You’re probably aching to know which ones they are.

-Here is the list of most frequent verbs in Spanish:
+Here is the list of most frequently used verbs in Spanish:

 - Ser – to be